-I work on my projects as an artist, engineer, producer and I control and often carry out the basic processes – for me, it is always training, research, experiment.
+I work on my projects as an artist, engineer, and producer, and I control and often carry out the basic processes – for me, it is always training, research, and experimentation.
 Without this immersion, I would never have come to understand how to create what I am creating now.

 What are the main outcomes of the project?

 The main result is the feelings you feel when seeing that your idea works; how the inanimate comes to life.
 When you master a new skill, it’s amazing.
 And I have to do it all the time.
 This project began as a joke and an experiment.
-Now it is my main love and way of communicating with the world, my creatures by themselves travel on the Internet and introduce me to wonderful people, create opportunities for me, adventures, collaborations on which I am currently working.
-For me, a big pleasant surprise – people see different ways of using my sculptures, they inspire them.
-In addition to people from the sphere of art, people who decorate interiors, professionals from the fashion and music industry, event organizers, continuously come to me, new requests from different areas always appear, I understand that my activity is relevant and exciting.
+Now it is my main love and way of communicating with the world; my creatures by themselves travel on the Internet and introduce me to wonderful people, creating opportunities for me, adventures, and collaborations on which I am currently working.
+For me, a big pleasant surprise – people see different ways of using my sculptures, and they inspire them.
+In addition to people from the sphere of art, people who decorate interiors, professionals from the fashion and music industry, and event organisers continuously come to me; new requests from different areas always appear, and I understand that my activity is relevant and exciting.

 And what are the challenges you faced in its development?

-From programmable matter, 3D/4D printing and biological design, human interaction with digital interfaces, the material seems to be blending more and more with the digital, and something you explore in your practice.
-Where do you think we are headed in terms of this new digital materialism and how do you think your practice will be headed to?
+From programmable matter, 3D/4D printing and biological design, and human interaction with digital interfaces, the material seems to be blending more and more with the digital, and something you explore in your practice.
+Where do you think we are headed in terms of this new digital materialism, and where do you think your practice will be headed to?

 We are moving towards the materialisation of the digital self and the digitalisation of the material.
 The ever-greater confusion of these concepts changes people’s perception of reality.
-Today our digital personality is no less real than physical.
-In a digital environment, a person often changes its appearance, creates an image for itself, ultimately making a design of itself, already partially becoming a post-human, albeit virtual.
+Today our digital personality is no less real than our physical.
+In a digital environment, a person often changes their appearance, create an image for themselves, and ultimately make a design of themselves, already partially becoming a post-human, albeit virtual.
 And even communication with the real body is not so important.
 Which is more significant? a Blogger with a million followers on Instagram is more real on the Internet than actual physical existence.
-We perceive of this living instead as a continuation of the digital ego.
+We perceive this living instead as a continuation of the digital ego.
 This distortion had an interesting effect on people’s reactions to my project.

-During the COVID-19 epidemic, many processes forcedly went online, and it affected my work too.
-Without access to the workshop for some time, I began to experiment with augmented reality, create versions of existing creatures: interpretations from the Cyberflora series that can a virtually appear in any place and at any time on the screen of a smartphone with a link.
-Unlike the real one, they can change their colour and size, travel the world.
-These virtual creatures accompanied me while walking along the streets of St. Petersburg that were empty during the spring 2020 quarantine. and the OBSERVERS project was born.
+During the COVID-19 epidemic, many processes were forced to go online, and it affected my work too.
+Without access to the workshop for some time, I began to experiment with augmented reality and create versions of existing creatures: interpretations from the Cyberflora series that can virtually appear in any place and at any time on the screen of a smartphone with a link.
+Unlike the real ones, they can change their colour and size and travel the world.
+These virtual creatures accompanied me while walking along the streets of St. Petersburg that were empty during the spring 2020 quarantine.
+And the OBSERVERS project was born.

 When I began to share work on social networks, the discovery was unexpected.
-Viewers cannot always distinguish digital sculptures from a real one, and they may consider that the sculpture filmed on video is digital art.
+Viewers cannot always distinguish digital sculptures from real ones, and they may consider that the sculpture filmed on video is digital art.
 People often don’t even think about what exactly they see.
 It follows that the perception is mostly distorted by the abundance of diverse and high-quality content, and an understanding of real technological capabilities is low.
 That has prompted me to do even more experiments with optical illusions now and explore this phenomenon of perception, play and joke with it, maximally involving technology.
-Make real objects looking digitally and vice versa.
+Make real objects look digital and vice versa.